sentientstarstuff/CARP/index.md

 {% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is intended for community college students planning to pursue astronomy or physics degrees, but we warmly welcome applications from students of all majors. <em><b>Please be aware that workshop space is limited.</b></em> Selection will prioritize applicants based on a needs-based criteria, reflecting our commitment to fostering a diverse and inclusive participant group.
+    This workshop is aimed at community college students in San Diego County that plan to pursue astronomy or physics degrees, but we warmly welcome applications from students of all majors. <em><b>Please be aware that workshop space is limited.</b></em> Selection will prioritize applicants based on a needs-based criteria, reflecting our commitment to fostering a diverse and inclusive participant group.
 Preference will be given to those with demonstrated needs or strong alignment with the workshop's goals.

   <p class="text-center">
   <a href="https://forms.gle/ibxeZ6SzT4Xo23xQ8">